 * Social Creature, by Tara Isabella Burton.

 I LOVED this book.
 We read this one for the podcast as well.
 A part of me thought that maybe I was just really desperate for a good thriller but I just really loved this one.
 I started it on Saturday, went to a dinner party, read it when I got home, and then spent Sunday morning + afternoon finishing it.
 This one has serious Talented Mr. Ripley vibes (with a bit of Gossip Girl mixed in).
-It’s the story of two girls: Lavinia, who has it all… and Julia, who has nothing.
+It’s the story of two girls: Lavinia, who has it all… and Louise, who has nothing.

-Julia is struggling to make ends meet when she meets Lavinia and she is suddenly introduced to a glamorous world of parties and champagne.
+Louise is struggling to make ends meet when she meets Lavinia and she is suddenly introduced to a glamorous world of parties and champagne.
 But of course, it all goes wrong.
 I won’t tell you everything that happens but I will tell you to read it if you’re looking for a good (dark) thriller to tear through.
 (And check out ep 14 of the podcast to talk about it with Becca and I.)

 - Overall Score: A-

 Ugh, I really, really wanted to love this book as I LOVED her other one, but I was disappointed which is a bummer as I had been so so excited to read it.
 It was really disjointed – there were so many characters, all deeply unlikeable.
 I persisted through and am glad I did because it did get better but I was frustrated and annoyed for the first 40-50% of the book.
 It’s the story of a group of millennial women, all a part of a reality TV show Goal Diggers about a group of successful, cut-throat women.
 Maybe if I liked Bravo/reality TV more, I would have enjoyed it?
 I will say that she threw in some really good twists toward the end (I really liked the ending) but it was still tough to get through.
 I’d love to hear your thoughts if you’ve read it too!